Darialyphia/clash-of-destiny/docs/DESIGN_DOCMENT.md

 Destiny is a resource that is used to play cards from the Destiny Deck.
 Unlike mana, Players do not gain Destiny automatically at the start of their turn.
 Instead, they may chose to use their *Resource Action* to gain Destiny.
 In addition, some card effects may add or remove a player's Destiny.

-### Elements
+### Affinities

-Elements that a player unlocks determines which cards they are able to play.
-They start the game with the element associated with their Shrine.
-However, as their Hero evolves, they will be able to unlock new elements based on the hero evolution.
+Affinities that a player unlocks determines which cards they are able to play.
+They start the game with the affinity associated with their Shrine.
+However, as their Hero evolves, they will be able to unlock new affinities based on the hero evolution.
-The 4 basic elements are: Fire, Water, Air and Earth.
+The 4 basic affinities are: Fire, Water, Air and Earth.
-The 5 advanced elements are : Life, Death, Order, Chaos and Arcane.
+The 5 advanced affinities are : Creation, Destruction, Order, Oblivion and Arcane.
-There is also a Normal element that can be used regardless of which elements are unlocked.
+There is also a Normal affinities that can be used regardless of which affinities are unlocked.

 ### Resource action